CoregoLabs/Proposal/README.md

 After buying Coretime during the bulk period, one may realize that the purchased Coretime is either too much or too little for the intended use.
 The secondary market assists these individuals and teams in rectifying their mistakes by enabling them to sell or buy more Coretime.

 Coretime can be partitioned and interlaced, meaning most of the Coretime on sale will hardly be the same.
-For this reason, we are going to utilise the order book model.
+For this reason, we are going to utilize the order book model.

 The seller will need to specify the price for the entire region, and based on that, the contract will calculate the price of one bit, which is equivalent to 1/80th of the price of the entire region.